Boredom at Work

 How It Works (Simple Version)

-ChatGPT was trained on massive amounts of text from the internet—books, articles, websites, and more.
+ChatGPT is powered by GPT-5.2, OpenAI’s latest large language model.
+It was trained on massive amounts of text from the internet—books, articles, websites, and more.
 It learned patterns in language, facts about the world, and how to structure responses.

 What ChatGPT Can Do